vfarcic/vfarcic.github.io/ai/abstracts/idp.md

 This work highlights the potential of AI as an intuitive, powerful, and easily maintainable interface for internal platforms, radically simplifying service consumption, management, and troubleshooting for developers.

+## Short Abstract

+Rather than forcing developers to interact with complex YAML manifests or platform-specific commands, we demonstrate how AI can serve as a dynamic user interface for Internal Developer Platforms (IDPs).
+Using an IDP built with Crossplane, we explore how AI can dynamically discover available services, guide users through wizard-like interactions, and autonomously manage platform resource lifecycles.

+We illustrate how AI can discover resources on-demand, guide users through creating databases and applications, automatically generate manifests, observe service status, identify and resolve provisioning issues, and safely delete platform services.

+This approach highlights AI's potential as an intuitive, maintainable interface for internal platforms, radically simplifying service consumption and management for developers.

+## Benefits to CNCF Ecosystem

+This presentation demonstrates practical applications of AI within the CNCF ecosystem, specifically showing how AI can enhance the developer experience with cloud-native platforms.
+By using Crossplane as the foundation, we showcase how CNCF projects can be made more accessible to developers regardless of their platform expertise.

+The approach promotes wider adoption of CNCF technologies by reducing the learning curve and complexity barriers that often prevent teams from fully leveraging cloud-native tools.
+This AI-driven interface pattern can be applied to other CNCF projects like Kubernetes, Helm, Argo, and service meshes, making the entire ecosystem more approachable.

+Additionally, the session highlights how AI can accelerate cloud-native transformation by enabling self-service capabilities, reducing platform team bottlenecks, and improving developer productivity across the entire CNCF landscape.

 ## Key takeaways:

 * Using AI to dynamically interact with platform APIs and resource schemas.